KiCad-RU/kicad-symbols-gost/README.md

 # About
-This is Kicad GOST library.
+This is KiCad GOST library.

 # Rules
 Parameter | Value / Description | Comment